-This nourish bowl features sweet potatoes, brussels sprouts, cauliflower, red onion and chickpeas roasted to perfection, paired with quinoa, fresh spinach, and drizzled with a creamy turmeric-tahini dressing!
+This vegan nourish bowl features sweet potatoes, brussel sprouts, cauliflower, red onion and chickpeas roasted to perfection, paired with quinoa, fresh spinach, and drizzled with a creamy turmeric-tahini dressing!

 - Gluten Free